Oppo's new foldable phone may have solved the crease problem - ExBulletin

 Eli Blumenthal / CNET

 Since this is a product only in China, FindN does not have Google services such as the Play Store.
-After some problems, I was finally able to install the Play Store APK.
+I had some problems, but finally I was able to install the Play Store APK.
 I was able to download some apps, but some had problems viewing or using Oppo extensions for multitasking properly.
 Some, like ESPN, won’t open in FindN’s split-screen mode.

 In an interview with a journalist, Pete Lau, now the founder of OnePlus, Oppo’s chief product officer, said the lack of support for third-party apps for foldable devices, but Oppo is only in China for the release of this device.
 It states that it is part of the reason for the focus.